theloneplant/GameRev/README.md

-Lab 2
+Lab 5
 ====

-Lab 2 introduces you to static HTML, CSS, and Bootstrap.
+Lab 5: Putting it together